wrappid/.github/profile/README.md

 ### Starting a Wrappid Project.

 ##### 1. Starting Wrappid Frontend project
-To start your Fontend Wrappid project, you'll first need your Wrappid Backend up and running. [steps for backend]() Enter you Backend URL in `wrappid.conf.json` file located at the root of `wrappid-app` project.
+To start your Fontend Wrappid project, you'll first need your Wrappid Backend up and running. [steps for backend](https://github.com/wrappid/#2-starting-backend-project).
+Enter you Backend URL in `wrappid.conf.json` file located at the root of `wrappid-app` project.

 Run the below command to start the development frontend server for web: